On emergent conformal symmetry near the photon ring: Novel construction of

-and the descendants are obtained by acting the creation operators on the vacuum, $\Phi_{m n}^{\text{(NR)}} \propto a_-^n \Phi_{m 0}^{\text{(NR)}}$.
-The highest-weight condition ensures that the successive states are not-divergent or not having a pole in the near-ring region.
-Then, note that
+and the descendants are obtained by acting the creation operators on the vacuum, $\Phi_{m,n}^{\text{(NR)}} \propto a_-^n \Phi_{m,0}^{\text{(NR)}}$.
+The highest-weight condition ensures that the successive states are non-divergent, and do not have any poles in the near-ring region.
+Noting that